 According to the Journal of Periodontology, gum disease could cause infections in your lungs, including pneumonia.
 Take a second and think about it.
 Your teeth and gums are infected, which means there are bad bacteria living in your mouth.
 Over a long period of time, you are breathing in the bad bacteria that are living in your mouth.
 It makes sense that would cause you to get sick.

 That’s why it’s important to use a good toothbrush, proper flossing techniques, and antiseptic mouthwash.
 Just taking a few more minutes to care for your teeth will help you improve and protect your overall health.

 Poor dental care is also a possible factor in other conditions like immune system disorders, weak bones, problems with pregnancy, and low birth weight.

 Establish Good Habits

-Practicing good dental care habits may benefit you in ways you never thought!
+Practicing good dental care habits may benefit you in ways you never thought of!
 Brush twice a day for two minutes, floss daily, and use a mouthwash to kill bacteria.
-You should also make a dental appointment every six months to get a professional cleaning and make sure you are cavity and gum disease-free.
-Here’s to a happy, HEALTHY, smile in 2016!
+You should also make a dental appointment every six months to get a professional cleaning and to make sure you are cavity and gum disease-free.